 NEW CHORAL MUSIC FOR SOUTH AFRICA

-While VOX Cape Town aims to promote South African choral music by performing local compositions, it also supports the genesis of new music to expand and invigorate the local choral repertoire.
+VOX Cape Town aims to promote South African choral music by performing local compositions.
+VOX also supports the genesis of new music to expand and invigorate the local choral repertoire.
 To demonstrate its commitment to contemporary South African choral music, VOX intends to commission new music from local composers on an annual basis.

 The first of these commissions is “Christmas in Africa” (2017), a setting by Maike Watson of a poem written by Margaret Kollmer.
 This work will receive its premiere at this year’s Festival of Nine Lessons and Carols in December and will also be broadcast on Fine Music Radio at 18h00 on Christmas Eve.